 As a successful athlete, you acquire certain traits.
 Day in and day out, I spent hours at the swimming pool and in the weight room doing countless laps and reps.
 Weekend after weekend I was competing, committing, and working towards the lofty goals I had set for myself.

 Athletes make great employees.
-That’s because they possess valuable qualities that have been honed into something special for the workplace; hard work, leadership, commitment, and the ability to manage time.
+That’s because they possess valuable qualities that have been honed into something special for the workplace; hard work, leadership, commitment, stamina and the ability to manage time.
 These characteristics are fostered and developed from athletics, but not restricted to sport.
-They are proven on the practice field, but realized in business every day.
+They are proven during practice, but realized in business and on the playing field.

 Your playing field is your office.
 It’s the boardroom.
 It’s on stage.
 On a conference call or in the countless hours spent at a computer with spreadsheets.
 It’s about who you are and how you go about your work.
 What defines you isn’t necessarily an experience, but what you embody from those experiences.